TaitoUnited/wordpress-template/README.md

 > You can use taito-cli to [manage environment branches](#version-control).

 TODO: Automation for data/db migrations.
-TODO: Command for copying data from production to staging.
+TODO: Commands for copying data from production to staging.

 ## Version control